wasmerio/old-docs.wasmer.io/integrations/js/wasi/server/README.md

 # Server

-Wasmer-JS has multiple packages that enables using WASM WASI Modules in Node.js.
+Wasmer-JS has multiple packages that enables using Wasm WASI Modules in Node.js.

 ### `@wasmer/cli`

-It's a CLI that allows you to run WASM WASI modules in your shell very easily, with the same interface as the [Wasmer WebAssembly Runtime](../../../../ecosystem/wasmer/).
+It's a CLI that allows you to run Wasm WASI modules in your shell very easily, with the same interface as the [Wasmer WebAssembly Runtime](../../../../ecosystem/wasmer/).

 ### `@wasmer/wasi`